JetBrains/teamcity-documentation/topics/github.md

 ## Authentication

-TeamCity allows you to select the preferred GitHub or GitHub Enterprise authorization mode in the VCS root settings:
+TeamCity allows you to select the preferred GitHub or GitHub Enterprise authentication mode in the VCS root settings:

 * anonymous connection;
 * via a login/PAT (personal access token) pair;